 "Getting arrested for this is a nightmare," he said.
 "God forbid you have an accident and kill anyone.
 This is a very expensive arrest, even the first time.
 It can effect your career, your insurance company gets involved, there's fines and possible jail time.
 The time to think about the consequences is not when there's an officer on the side of the road."

 Sausville and her husband drive past where their daughter was killed last year every day on their way to work, just another reminder of how different their lives have become.

 "My husband will never be the same," she said.
 "He lost a part of his heart that night.
 As her stepmother, I'm one step removed, so my heart goes out to her mother, Linda.
 I've suffered watching my husband go through this, I can't imagine what it must be like for her mother."

 Sausville said she is waiting for the day Landon C. Cousins, the Clifton man who purchased the beer for Lauren and her friends, "slips up" and finds himself face to face with police.

 "I am doing everything in my power to find this guy," she said, including holding a press conference the day a wanted poster with his picture was released.
-The man has a lengthy record of prior crimes, including traffic tickets and moving violations, and has been a drug dealer in the past, she said.

 "Eventually, he'll make a mistake and they'll catch him," Sausville said, which will "only spur me on to continue this work."